-The Rice Northwest Rock and Mineral Museum offers educational programs on geology and mineralogy for all age levels in the museum and through the Portable Earth Science Programs.
+We offer educational programs on geology and mineralogy for all age levels in the museum and through the Portable Earth Science Programs.
 The following is a list of just some of the educational programs we offer.
 If you would like to know more about our educational programs or how we can customize a program or event to your special needs, please contact us for more information.

 Many schools are having trouble funding their natural and earth sciences programs.
 If you or your company would like to underwrite a Portable Earth Science Program or other educational program in your community or at the museum, please visit our sponsorship page to contribute to this worthy cause.

 Portable Earth Science Programs

 We have a wide variety of portable earth science programs to schools, home schools, and groups.

 Our staff works with the educators and schools to make sure each program meets the goals of the curriculum as much as possible.
 The museum provides the educator and support staff, activity materials, and equipment for each educational program.
 The host provides space, tables, electricity (if necessary), publicity and promotion, reservations and event management, and study materials such as student notebooks or textbooks.

 Choose the Portable Earth Science Program that best fits your needs:

 - Family Earth Science Night: Designed for large groups of 100-300 participants, this 90-minute educational program explores the use of earth materials, volcanism, faulting, local geology, mineral localities, state gem, rock, and fossils, and a basic introduction to rock and mineral identification.
 This program is especially good for science fairs and back-to-school nights.